Quidditch (real-life sport): Flag

+of the intersection of the midfield and volleyball runner starting lines.

 Rules

-USQ (originally IQA) has released 15 iterations of the Rulebook, each building upon the last.
-The modern IQA has released 5 iterations of the Rulebook since it split from USQ.
+USQ (originally IQA) has released 20 iterations of the Rulebook, each building upon the last.
+The modern IQA has released 10 iterations of the Rulebook since it split from USQ.

 Playing

-Each match begins with six of the starting players (excluding the seekers) along the starting line within their keeper zone with brooms on the ground and the four balls lined in the centre of the pitch.
-The head referee then calls "brooms up!" at which players run to gain possession of the balls.
-After brooms up is called, the seekers must not interfere with other positions, and wait near the pitch until the end of the seeker floor, usually 18 minutes.
-The snitch goes on the field at 17 minutes, and the seekers are released at 18 minutes.
+Each match begins with four of the starting players (excluding the seekers) along the starting line within their keeper zone with sticks on the ground.
+One beater from each team has a dodgeball with them.
+One chaser and one beater from each team line up at the midline, and the quadball and the contested dodgeball are placed 8.25 m in front of them.

+The head referee then calls "sticks up!" at which players run to gain possession of the balls.
+After brooms up is called, the seekers must not interfere with other positions, and wait near the pitch until the end of the seeker floor, usually 20 minutes.
+The flag runner goes on the field at 19 minutes, and the seekers are released at 20 minutes.

-Play runs rapidly, with quick change-of-hands of the quaffle, because every goal (each being worth 10 points) scored against a team gives that team the ball.
-Once a point is scored, the quaffle must be given to the other team's keeper, and almost immediately returns to the offensive with the chasers returning to their keeper zone or proper side of the pitch; beaters are not bound to return to their side of the pitch nor exit the opposing team's keeper zone at any point.
-Games can last any length of time longer than 18 minutes, depending on the skill and endurance of the seekers and snitch.
-Many tournaments introduce snitch handicaps, such as asking the snitch to use only one hand, no hands, or remain on the centre line, to ensure games fit within reasonable time slots.
+Play runs rapidly, with quick change-of-hands of the quadball, because every goal (each worth 10 points) scored against a team gives that team the ball.
+Once a point is scored, the quadball must be given to the other team's keeper, and almost immediately returns to the offensive.
+Games can last any length of time longer than 20 minutes, depending on the skill and endurance of the seekers and flag runner.
+Because of this, there are flag runner handicaps to ensure games fit within reasonable time slots.

-The game is won only after the snitch has been caught cleanly, and the team that caught the snitch is awarded 30 points.
-The winner is determined not by the snitch catch but by the number of points earned; thus it is not unknown for teams that are losing by a wide margin to try delaying a snitch catch so that they can narrow the opponents' lead, along with the reverse, with the winning team trying to extend their lead.
+The game is won only after the flag has been caught cleanly, and the team that caught it is awarded 30 points.
+The winner is determined not by the flag catch but by the number of points earned at the time of catch; thus it is not unknown for teams that are losing by a wide margin to try delaying a flag catch so that they can narrow the opponents' lead, while teams that are up hope to catch rapidly.